MetOffice/simulation-systems/source/Development/testdata.rst

 for legal and auditing purposes.
 In your request please describe where and how the data was generated, and the terms and conditions of its licence.

-Before files can be deployed we must get IAO approval, we cannot do this without knowing the licence of the files to be deployed.
+Before any files can be deployed, they must be approved by an IAO and this cannot be done without information about the licencing terms.

 Metadata
 ~~~~~~~~